laurens-b/recras-wordpress-plugin/readme.txt

 * Required checkboxes now notify you before sending the form
 * Small styling fixes for WP 5.5

-= 3.6.2 =
-* Fix German "Voucher applied" translation during online booking

-= 3.6.1 =
-* Auto-scrolling to online booking form didn't work properly in all cases - disabled for now
-* Fix "window.ga.getAll is not a function" error in Firefox when Google Analytics integration is enabled

-= 3.6.0 =
-* Handle extra customer fields in contact forms
-* Contact forms weren't handling countries - fixed
-* Clearing "package" setting in a contact form sometimes gave an error - fixed

 = Older versions =
 See [the full changelog](https://github.com/Recras/recras-wordpress-plugin/blob/master/changelog.md) for older versions.